 Fingers of Frost is your main source of burst damage output.
 Fingers of Frost has a 15% chance to proc off of Frostbolt and 10% chance off of Frozen Orb.
 Fingers of Frost causes your next Ice Lance to be considered frozen, granting both the triple damage bonus of Ice Lance and benefit from Shatter.

-Brain Freeze has a 25% chance to proc off of a Frostbolt cast, and causes your next Flurry to be an instant, deal 50% extra damage, and apply Winter's Chill to the target for 1 second.
+Brain Freeze has a 30% chance to proc off of a Frostbolt cast, and causes your next Flurry to be an instant, deal 50% extra damage, and apply 2 stacks of Winter's Chill per bolt impact, to a maximum of 2.
 Winter's Chill causes the target to behave as if it was frozen, allowing you to benefit from Shatter.
-You should follow up your Brain Freeze-buffed Flurry casts with an Ice Lance to exploit this.
+You should follow up your Brain Freeze-buffed Flurry casts with 2 Ice Lances to exploit this.